The Quick and Easy Way to Effective Speaking

 When you are dealing with people, remember you are not dealing with creatures of logic, but creatures of emotion.

 There are basic skills or mindset that we should distill upon ourselves in order to become an effective speaker.
 To start, we should look at others' journey in becoming one.
 No one is born a public speaker.
 Public speaking is an art that can be learnt.
 Dale had taught speaking classes to influential people from members of the parliament to celebrities.
 And also thousands of housewives, teachers and regular people.
-Some of them doubted their ability to master the art but in fact they miraculously did it.
+Some of them doubted their ability to master the art but in fact, they miraculously did it.
 We have to believe in our potential.

 We need confidence to stand in front of people and get your point across their mind.
 Whenever we wish to evolve our competence, our ability in a certain aspect, we would have to face the uncertainty of things we don't know, the fear and anxiety that comes along in the process.
 Everyone will most definitely have stage fright.
 You won't know where you will mess up or how would the crowd react.
-Your expression, your words and your movement are totally exposed to others.
+Your expression, your words, and your movement are totally exposed to others.
 It can be overwhelming but not necessarily unbearable.
 Our fright can act as an adrenaline shot.
 It can boost us to think, speak and react efficiently.

 Confidence is only for those who prepared well.
 Well-prepared speakers never memorize their speech word by word.
 They go through their material thoroughly to absorb the ideas.
 Words come naturally when ideas are clear.
-Memorized content are insincere and mechanical.
+Memorized content is insincere and mechanical.
 Once you go blank on the stage, you would try to remember the exact words you've written instead of the underlying idea you wish to present.
-Winston Churchill was once like that and eventually became an inspiring speaker during wartimes.
+Winston Churchill was once like that and eventually became an inspiring speaker during wartime.
 We should always try to assemble and arrange our thoughts beforehand.

 Lose yourself in the subject.
 When you are giving a speech, think about how would your words help others, what value do they hold which would elevate them.
 You are not the center of attention so who cares if you messed up some parts.
 Your overall content and inspiration for others should be the main focus.
-Be confident in the worth of your content and it would indirectly give you courage to speak in return.
+Be confident in the worth of your content and it would indirectly give you the courage to speak in return.

 Pick a topic that you earned the right to talk about through your personal experience and study.
 Those who devoted little time in researching usually generalize vague content.
 It's typically just the What but not the How.
-We've seen it in politicians where they gave great speech in elections trying to win the people.
+We've seen it in politicians where they gave a great speech in elections trying to win the people.
 And yet they can't even answer simple questions to back up their claims.
-For example, a legislative council election debate in HK about public transportation policies, a nominee couldn't even answer how many people are living his election district.
+For example, in a legislative council election debate in HK about public transportation policies, a nominee couldn't even answer how many people are living in his election district.
 How is he going to address the needs of the citizens?